Skip to main content

 Q. Can I breastfeed?

-Q. Will I lose sensation in my nipples?
+Q. Will I lose sensation in my nipples ?

-Q. How long do implants last?
+Q. How long do breast implants last?

-A. While this may be the case immediately after the surgery, unfortunately, no. Our skin stretches, we cannot change that.
+A. While this may be the case immediately after the breast surgery, unfortunately, no. Our skin stretches, we cannot change that.
 So as the swelling improves, gravity kicks in and the skin stretches, your breasts will settle down to a more natural position, typically within a 3-month period.

 Contact Our Office Today!